hapax/hapax.github.io/assets/simple-physics.md

 We can think of these as algorithms for a napkin computer!
 They really can be implemented using high school algebra on a napkin, without calculus or calculators (though the latter save time and labour).
-Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms, due to none other than Albert Einstein!
+While there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms, due to none other than Albert Einstein!
 As a little tribute to my city of residence, Vancouver, there is also